Code-Institute-Submissions/bookable/README.md

     -   The images also intend to give the app an identity the user can relate to, lifting its overall impression.

     <br>

+    Screenshots were taken of the site and added to the homepage as highlights.

     As a paying customer of Envato elements, I can download images etc. with licenses free to use anywhere I see fit.